Celebrate 40 Years of Chen Dance Center with us!

 Renouard first performed and toured with H.T.
 Chen & Dancers in 1988, and was a lead dancer with the company for over a decade.Find Out More

 Received her certificate from The Merce Cunningham Dance School, and has been with H.T.
-Chen & Dancers for nine seasons.Find Out More
+Chen & Dancers for eleven seasons.Find Out More

 Maki Shinagawa began training under Aiko Ohtaki at the Ballet Arts of Carnegie Hall in Japan.Find Out More

-A graduate of New World School of the Arts/University of Florida, Keyasha has been dancing with the H.T.
-Chen & Dancers for four years.Find Out More
+Graduate of New World School of the Arts/University of Florida, and has been dancing with the H.T.
+Chen & Dancers for five years.Find Out More

 Graduate of The University of Texas at Austin where he earned his BFA in Dance.Find Out More

 Graduate of Princeton University, Glenna is NYC-based movement artist.Find Out More